When you are off campus, you will be asked for:

 Go to the Library's web site.

-- Use the "ALADIN Discovery" search box OR click "Classic Catalog" (just below the search box).
+- Use the search box on the Library's website OR click "Classic Catalog" (located below the search box).

 - Search as you would for a print book.
 If you want an e-book specifically, add the keywords "electronic books" (be sure to include the " ").
 For example: culture "electronic books"